mfelleisen/Qwirkle/Integration/README.md

-## Test Code for Project Milestone 10, 2023
+## Integration Tests

+This directory satisfies the basic specs of milestone 10 for Sw Dev F'23.

-### Files for test fest, like those for 9
+### Files for test fest

 - `xtest` is the testing script
 - `xserver`